2020PB/police-brutality/reports/Oregon.md

 * https://www.reddit.com/r/PublicFreakout/comments/htqo1j/13_cops_vs_1_graffiti_guy/

-### Police charge at and trample protestors | July 18th
+### Police charge at and trample protesters | July 18th

-Early in the morning on July 18th, police give a dispersal order and walk protestors down the street.
-Protestors appear to be complying.
-Police then charge without warning and treat protestors violently.
-Police are seen shoving, dragging, throwing and striking protestors.
+Early in the morning on July 18th, police give a dispersal order and walk protesters down the street.
+Protesters appear to be complying.
+Police then charge without warning and treat protesters violently.
+Police are seen shoving, dragging, throwing and striking protesters.

 tags: strike, shove, throw, push, protester